Northwestern Wildcats football: Northwestern football traditions

 In 1928, Northwestern added a unique sleeve-stripe pattern to its jerseys: a narrow stripe, over a wide center stripe, over a narrow stripe.
 The jersey was considered one of the first modern football uniforms, and was soon replicated across football.
 The sleeve striping was such a fixture of the program that the pattern eventually became known as "Northwestern stripes."
 Northwestern stripes have not always appeared on NU football jerseys, though the team's current uniforms sport the pattern.
-The endzones at Ryan Field also sport the pattern.
+The end zones at Ryan Field also sport the pattern.